versality/exintercom/README.md

 # ExIntercom

-Elixir binding for the Intercom API (https://api.intercom.io).
+Elixir library for the Intercom API (https://api.intercom.io).

 **Currently has very limited functionality with read-only access.**